kumarsaurabh20/kumarsaurabh20/readme.md

 I am the Principal Investigator of the [**Integrative Bioinformatics Lab**](https://github.com/IntegrativeBioinformaticsLab), embedded within the **Plant Functional Genomics** group at the **Brightlands Future Farming Institute, Maastricht University**.

-My research sits at the intersection of **bioinformatics, computational biology, plant genomics, metabolomics, and multi-omics data integration**.
-I am particularly interested in developing computational approaches that connect different layers of biological information to better understand the relationship between **genotype, molecular phenotype, metabolism, and plant traits**.
+My research sits at the intersection of **bioinformatics, computational biology, genomics, transcriptomics, metabolomics, proteomics, and multi-omics data integration**.
+I am particularly interested in developing computational approaches that connect different layers of biological information to better understand the relationship between **genotype, molecular phenotype, metabolism, and plant traits.** I also work with other systems including insects and microbes.

 A central theme of my research is moving from large, heterogeneous omics datasets toward biologically interpretable hypotheses.
-This includes integrating genomic, transcriptomic, metabolomic, and phenotypic information; identifying relationships between genes, metabolites, and traits; and developing computational workflows for discovering previously unknown biological mechanisms.
+This includes integrating genomic, transcriptomic, metabolomic, proteomics, and phenotypic information; identifying relationships between genes, metabolites, and traits; and developing computational workflows for discovering previously unknown biological mechanisms.

-🌱 **Text2Trait** explores approaches for connecting biological knowledge contained in scientific literature with plant traits, with the broader goal of making dispersed knowledge more computationally accessible and useful for hypothesis generation.

-🧬 **POD** focuses on [brief description of POD project — add exact project aim here].

-⚗️ **MEANtools** is a systematic, unsupervised computational workflow for integrating transcriptomics and metabolomics data to predict candidate metabolic pathways *de novo*.
-It connects correlated metabolites and transcripts using biochemical reaction rules and enzyme-family information, enabling the generation of hypotheses about previously uncharacterized biosynthetic pathways.

-🔗 **MATE** focuses on [brief description of MATE — add exact project aim here].

-Together, these projects reflect the broader goal of the Integrative Bioinformatics Lab: developing computational methods that **connect data, knowledge, and biological mechanisms** to enable discovery from increasingly complex biological datasets.
+Some of my projects including 🌱 **Text2Trait**, 🧬 **Plant Open Datahub**, 🔗**MEANtools**, reflect the broader goal of the Integrative Bioinformatics Lab: developing computational methods that **connect data, knowledge, and biological mechanisms** to enable discovery from increasingly complex biological datasets.

 ---